Before you start, please read these points carefully:

 The lavaan package is not finished yet.
 But it is already very useful for most users, or so we hope.
 However, some important features that are currently NOT available in lavaan are:

-We hope to add these features in the next (two?) year(s) or so.
+We hope to add these features to lavaan in the near future (but please do not ask when).

 We consider the current version as beta software.
 This does NOT mean that you can not trust the results.
 We believe the results are accurate.
 It does mean that things may change when new versions come out.
 For example, we may change the name of the arguments in function calls.
 And we change the internals of the source code constantly.
 However, the model syntax is fairly mature and has been stable for a while.